0x4b1t/0x4B1T.github.io/src/content/docs/writeups/ps-race-condition-6.md

 ---
-title: Lab 6 - "Exploiting time-sensitive vulnerabilities"
+title: "Lab 6 - Exploiting time-sensitive vulnerabilities"
 ---

 In this challenge we are not going to exploit race condition but broken forget password logic to reset the password of the user `carlos` then login as `carlos` and delete the user `carlos`.

+`Date: 4 September 2026`

 ## Table of Content
 1. [Initial Recon](#initial-recon)